How to get up and running quickly with the Learning Hub to enhance your classroom delivery

 • Upload and add your digital handouts to the Contents area.
 Not only can this save thousands of trees and BCIT up to $400,000 per year in printing related costs, it ensures your students have a digital archive of your handouts, enables you to keep them current and ensures you have an easy to access web-based repository.

-• Use the Dropbox not only as an assignment submission tool, but to actually write and deliver assignments to your learners.
+• Use the Assignment tool not only as an assignment submissions, but to actually write and deliver assignments to your learners.
 It is also a fast and easy way to track and access submissions for grading and to provide feedback.
-The Dropbox also takes care of BCIT’s legal archiving requirements for you.
+The Assignment tool also takes care of BCIT’s legal archiving requirements for you.
 There is also a grader app for your mobile device.

 • Use the Quiz tool to develop a database of questions.
 Even get your learners to assist in this exercise.
 This question bank can then be used to create self-tests, quizzes and/or exams that are delivered online and automatically graded.

-You will find a detailed step-by-step job aid for each of the above listed features in the Help Centre in D2L.
+You will find a detailed step-by-step job aid for each of the above listed features in the Help Centre in the Learning Hub.
 Remember, it’s in the upper right corner of your My Home page.

 If you want some one-on-one assistance, give us a call or drop in anytime, the ETS group is available M-F 7:30-5:00: